-Dieu Linh Pagoda lies on a height of 160 m and was the shelter for the leading agents of Ba Ria's forces.
+Dieu Linh Pagoda lies at a height of 160 m and was the shelter for the leading agents of Ba Ria’s forces.

 Bat Cave stands at a height of 50 m and was another base of leading and commanding agents of Ba Ria’s forces during both resistance wars.

 Suoi Tien (Fairy Stream) and Suoi Da (Rock Stream)

 To reach Suoi Tien from Vung Tau, follow National Road 51 north to Ba Ria for 7 km.
 Both Suoi Tien (Fairy Stream) and Suoi Da (Rock Stream) originate in Dinh Mountain.
 The sinuous trail next to Suoi Da leads to Suoi Tien, which can be quite slippery and dangerous to hike during rainy seasons.

 On the way from Ho Chi Minh to Vung Tau, you will probably cross by Binh Chau Hot Springs in Xuyen Moc District (Ba Ria – Vung Tau Province).
 Binh Chau – Ho Coc Tourism Area is a convalescence complex offering hot-water bathing, mineral mud-bathing, and open wells.
 Visitors usually enjoy boiling eggs in the natural hot well water and trying fresh Brussels beer at the site.
 Next to Binh Chau primeval forest is Ho Coc Beach with long loping sandy ground.

 Binh Chau is a nice spot for a family picnic.
 Kids can have fun with boiling the eggs while parents enjoy some nice cold beer

 Golfing in Vung Tau